 Raised Bill No. 6928, effective October 1, 2025, establishes a framework for municipal electric aggregation programs in Connecticut, allowing municipalities or groups of municipalities to form public aggregators to procure electric supply and related services for eligible customers.
-The bill introduces definitions for key terms such as "public aggregator," "municipal aggregation plan," and "auto-enroll customer," and outlines the process for creating a municipal aggregation program, which requires an affirmative vote from the legislative body and approval from the chief executive officer.
-It mandates the development of a municipal aggregation plan that includes customer communication strategies, rights and responsibilities of participants, and provisions for universal access and reliable service.
-Public aggregators are not classified as public service companies and must conduct public reviews and hearings before establishing a program.
+The bill introduces new definitions for key terms such as "public aggregator," "municipal aggregation plan," and "auto-enroll customer," and outlines the process for creating a municipal aggregation program, which includes obtaining an affirmative vote from the legislative body and approval from the chief executive officer.
+It mandates the development of a municipal aggregation plan that must be reviewed by the public and submitted to the Public Utilities Regulatory Authority (PURA) for approval, emphasizing equitable treatment for all electric customer classes and reliable service.

 Statutes affected: Raised Bill: 16-245b